Skip to content

 def read_video(video_path):

-• Purpose: This function takes a video file path as input and returns a list of frames extracted from the video.
+• This function takes a video file path as input and returns a list of frames extracted from the video.

 3. Open the Video File: